-Buying a home will likely be the largest investment you make in your lifetime.
+Purchasing a home is probably the largest investment you will ever make.
 Before closing on the house, you'll want to know that no other individual or entity has a right, lien or claim to the property.

-The title insurance company searches the title history of the property.
-The title insurance company can almost always find any title problems that may arise and clear up these problems prior to closing.
+The title company searches the title history of the property.
+Through its research, the title insurance company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance covers the following:
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.